Nishkarshgupt/6Companies30days/README.md

 # 6Companies30days

-In this Repo I code only in JAVA language
+In this Repo I code only in JAVA language.